hhelium/NIR_data/README.md

 Originally, NIRS is mainly used in food industry to differentiate fruits or plants, analyze chemical composition or test food quality.
 Recently, this technique is also used to detect falsified medicines, classify gasoline, recognize colonic tissues and human-computer interface.

 As a non-destructive, non-invasive, chemical-free and rapid way to identify various materials, NIRS has great potential for aiding robot to interact with environments.
-In this paper, we utilized this technique to recognize characsterics of target object and generate proper grasping strategies based on these characsterics.